Home Theory AI & PCT Why AI Lies Robotics Critique Consulting Cases Blog FAQ About

 — William T. Powers, Behavior: The Control of Perception, Aldine, 1973

-When models based on PCT are tested against real people doing real tracking tasks, they hit over 95% accuracy in predicting what someone will do next.
-Not curve-fitting after the fact — genuine blind prediction before the movement happens.
-Check the tracking experiments by Marken and Powers.
+When models based on PCT run alongside real people in real tracking tasks, the model's performance matches human performance with correlations above 0.99.
+Not curve-fitting after the fact — real-time performance, the model and the person doing the same task side by side (Powers, 1978, Psychological Review, 85(5), 417–435 — DOI · full PDF via IAPCT).
+See also the tracking experiments by Marken.
 Most psychology models dream of numbers like that.
 And yet, sixty years after Powers first published the model, stimulus-response thinking still dominates textbooks.
 The gap is not about evidence.
 It's about inertia.

 The loop itself is elegantly simple.
 You perceive the world.
 You compare that perception to an internal reference — how you want things to be.
 The difference between the two, the error signal, drives action.
 That action changes the environment.
 The changed environment feeds back into perception.
 The loop closes.
 Disturbances don't need to be detected and analyzed — the loop continuously corrects for them automatically.
 This is what linear cause-and-effect models have always missed: behavior is circular, not linear.
 And that circularity is precisely what makes living systems so robust.